rbogle/slcsp/README.md

 # SLCSP
 This project solves the slcsp problem for a given data set, finding the second lowest cost silver plan for each zipcode provided.
+The output of running this package is to standard out.

 ## Installation
 This project is written in `python 3`, specifically `python 3.9.6`.